codex-router/codex.sh/README.md

 # Set a model
 ./codex.sh model <model_name>

+# List MCP servers and interactively pick one
+./codex.sh mcp

+# Set MCP server
+./codex.sh mcp <mcp_name>

 # Uninstall everything the script installed/added
 ./codex.sh uninstall
 ```

+## MCP Server Configuration

+The script supports Model Context Protocol (MCP) servers, which provide additional tools and capabilities to Codex:

+- MCP server configurations are downloaded during `install` or `update`
+- Configurations are stored in `~/.codex/mcp_servers.toml.*`
+- Use `./codex.sh mcp` to list available MCP configurations
+- Use `./codex.sh mcp <mcp_name>` to apply a configuration
+- MCP settings are merged into your active `config.toml`
+- Supported MCP types include STDIO servers (Docker-based) and HTTP servers

+Example MCP servers:
+- **code2prompt**: Converts codebase to prompts via Docker
+- **docker**: Provides containerized project operations
+- **custom_api**: HTTP-based MCP servers with bearer token authentication

+**Important**: After setting an MCP configuration, ensure you set any required environment variables (like API tokens) in your shell environment.

 ## WSL notes (Windows Subsystem for Linux)

 - Run the script inside your Linux (WSL) distro shell, not Windows PowerShell/cmd.
 - ~/.bashrc refers to your Linux home.
-Changes won’t affect Windows shells.
+Changes won't affect Windows shells.
-- The script supports Linux only; running from Windows directly will show a “only supports Linux” message.
+- The script supports Linux only; running from Windows directly will show a "only supports Linux" message.

 ## Troubleshooting